 A cheilectomy involves removal of bone spurs that involve the top part of the big toe joint (1st MTP joint).
 These bone spurs occur as a result of early arthritis of the joint and can cause pain and limited motion of the big toe.
 The word “cheilectomy” means “the cutting away of a lip of bone”.
 This procedure is indicated in those with painful, limited motion of the big toe that does not respond to nonsurgical treatment.
-This is done to allow increased motion through the big toe MTP joint, to decrease shoe wear irritation from the prominence, and to eliminate some early arthritis on the upper surface of the joint.
+This is done to allow increased motion through the big toe MTP joint, to decrease shoe wear irritation from the prominence (bump), and to eliminate some early arthritis on the upper surface of the joint.
 This procedure is effective only for patients who have arthritis involving the top part (dorsal aspect) of the great toe joint (first MTP joint).
 While older patients more commonly have arthritis of the big toe, it can be seen in younger adults due to sports trauma or other conditions.
 In all age groups, the bone spur removal is designed to improve mobility of the joint.
 Some occupations and recreational activities may require this joint mobility, so it is important to advise your surgeon of all activities to discuss realistic expectations of this procedure.

 - Progression of arthritis: There is the very real potential for a recurrence or persistence of symptoms after a great toe cheilectomy.
 This can occur relatively quickly if there was more wear and tear arthritis in the great toe joint than expected.
 In addition, this surgery does not fully correct the underlying biomechanical forces that caused the arthritic changes in the first place.
 Therefore, over time the great toe symptoms may have a tendency to recur.
 If the symptoms recur, it may be necessary to perform a more definitive procedure, such as a great toe fusion or a 1st MTP joint replacement.